 Goodbye, Columbus was a poignant novella about broken love, followed by several strong stories about modern life and Jewish identity.
 This had been Roth's first published book, and it won him a National Book Award.
 I liked it much better than Portnoy, though it had a common stylistic footprint: a heavy, morose attitude towards life, striated with whip-smart sarcasm.
 I also began to note Roth's method in locating his stories in seamy, smelly Newark, New Jersey -- right across the river from shining Manhattan!
 It was clear that he used this setting to reflect the cultural alienation of his suffering characters, his male Jewish heroes, and I liked the consistency with which he used this setting.

-I then dug eagerly into my third Roth novel, The Breast.
+I then dug eagerly into the third Good-and-Plenty colored Roth paperback from my Mom's shelves, The Breast.
 At this, unfortunately, my newfound enthusiasm screeched to a halt.

 The title had obvious allure, but I was severely disappointed by the awkward, shapeless faux-fable about a bookish, horny Jewish college professor who turns into a giant female breast.
 The concept worked as a joke, but it wasn't enough for a book, and the clumsiness of the execution seemed to me to symbolize the confusion of the author.
 It felt like a lazy, obligatory performance.
 I was barely at the age of Portnoyesque puberty myself yet when I read The Breast, but I could spot a poor Kafka imitation when I saw one, and I was already starting to lose interest in Philip Roth.